rspeele/infix.el/README.md

 to `(+ 1 2)`.

-If you don't want this behavior (which can admittedly be confusing in the presence of variables `named-like-this`), you can use the `$:` macro instead, which does not do any mangling of symbols.
+If you don't want this behavior (which can admittedly be confusing when it treats variables `named-like-this` as subtraction), you can use the `$:` macro instead, which does not do any mangling of symbols.

 ## Plays nicely with s-exprs